sita-samoa/sita-membership/README.md

 Also set APP_ENV=production and GOOGLE_ANALYTICS_GA4.
 This will ensure Google Analytics works correctly.

+Set MAIL_BACKUPS_TO_ADDRESS to be notified of backup statuses.

 Also if using SSL update the following variables accordingly in .env.
 Here example.com is used as an example domain